kermitt2/delft/Readme.md

 * `mix1`: one layer Bidirectional GRU followed by a Bidirectional LSTM
 * `dpcnn`: Deep Pyramid Convolutional Neural Networks (but not working as expected - to be reviewed)

-Note: by default the first 300 tokens of the text to be classified are used, which is largely enough for any _short text_ classification tasks and works fine with low profile GPU (for instance GeForce GTX 1050 with 4 GB memory).
+Note: by default the first 300 tokens of the text to be classified are used, which is largely enough for any _short text_ classification tasks and works fine with low profile GPU (for instance GeForce GTX 1050 Ti with 4 GB memory).
 For taking into account a larger portion of the text, modify the config model parameter `maxlen`.
 However, using more than 1000 tokens for instance requires a modern GPU with enough memory (e.g. 10 GB).

 ### Examples